liammagee/fp/README.md

 # Fierce Planet

-[Fierce Planet](http://www.fierce-planet.com) is an open source toolkit for developing agent-based models, with a particular focus on urban and social simulations.
+[Fierce Planet](http://www.fierce-planet.com) is an open source toolkit for developing agent-based models, with a focus on urban and social simulations.

 It runs on [Node.js](http://nodejs.org) on the server, and uses [Three.js](http://threejs.org) extensively to generate 3D simulations in the browser.
 [Click here](https://get.webgl.org/) to check your browser is compatible.